techgrs29/hugo/site/content/post/hydrocurc™-curcumin-extract-powder.md

   spice in India and many other Asian countries.
 Curcumin extracted from turmeric root is widely studied amongst some of the most  powerful antioxidants in the natural world, capable of neutralising free radicals in the body that cause inflammation.
-Inflammation is well known to promote disease in the the body and a cause of many conditions.
+HydroCurc™ has been shown to be one of the most bioavailable forms of Curcumin extract available today.
+Enhanced with LipiSperse™ technology, HydroCurc™ is completely water dispersible for maximum absorption in the body.
 image: ""
 ---
 Curcuma longa (turmeric), a member of Ginger family, is a popular spice in India and many other Asian countries.
 Curcumin extracted from turmeric root is widely studied amongst some of the most  powerful antioxidants in the natural world, capable of neutralising free radicals in the body that cause inflammation.
 Inflammation is well known to promote disease in the the body and a cause of many conditions.